jeremehancock/docs.ubuntuce.com-content/pages/getting-started/ubuntu-ce-changelog/index.md

 # Changelog

-Versioning using a combination of the Ubuntu ISO base that is used to build the release with the date of the build followed by a number.
+Versioning uses a combination of the Ubuntu ISO base that is used to build the release and the date of the build followed by a number.
 The trailing number is used if there is more than one build on the same day.

 ## [20.04.2-2021.08.10.0] - 2021-08-10
 ### Changed